 - Life in prison with or without the possibility of parole

-A prosecutor must prove that the charge is a first-degree murder by demonstrating the acts of violence to show that it was premeditated and intended to cause death to the victim.
+A prosecutor must prove that the charge is first-degree murder by demonstrating the acts of violence to show that it was premeditated and intended to cause death to the victim.

 Second-degree attempted murder